-Today we are inspired again by the human-animal bond and the ability of dogs like Bridgette to help people of all ages.
+Today we are inspired again by the human-animal bond and the ability of dogs like Bridgette the Bulldog to help people of all ages.
 We chatted with her partner Denis, a self-proclaimed “lifetime volunteer” for numerous causes, about his therapy visits with Bridgette and how they are making a difference.

 Getting Involved With The St. John Ambulance Therapy Dog Program